sdclibbery/tradr/README.md

- x And then mark the order closed in the tracker DB x Ability to clear bot logs x Ability to back up sqlite db to google drive
-* Product order/analysis page candle graphs show all current and historical orders overlaid graphically as rectangles x refactor: pull shared client side candle stuff into separate file x setup shared file for candle extents x pass extents into both draw functions from analysis page x draw candles uses extents x pass extents from product trade page x draw analysis uses extents
- * make new draw orders page
-  * start with a temp test order; do drawing
-  * pass real orders in
+ x And then mark the order closed in the tracker DB x Ability to clear bot logs x Ability to back up sqlite db to google drive x Product order/analysis page candle graphs show all current and historical orders overlaid graphically as rectangles x refactor: pull shared client side candle stuff into separate file x setup shared file for candle extents x pass extents into both draw functions from analysis page x draw candles uses extents x pass extents from product trade page x draw analysis uses extents x make new draw orders page x start with a temp test order; do drawing x pass real orders in
 * Can leave notes on orders explaining the reasoning behind them
-* Analysis page with hull
- x Rough upper hull
- x Lower hull
- * Should be open/close not low/high?
- * Links from other pages
 * Want to be able to draw graph of combined portfolio value (in both BTC and EUR) changing over time
  * Store these values when storing account balances (or maybe better to store exchange rates when storing the existing balances?)
  * Page to draw graphs of this; also showing portfolio split between different currencies